Pierre Colombet, violin

 The Quatuor Ebène formed in 1999 when the players were students at the Boulogne-Billancourt Conservatory.
-The members of the ensemble are: Pierre Colombet and Gabriel Le Magadure, violins; Mathieu Herzog, viola; and Raphaël Merlin, cello.
+The original members of the ensemble were: Pierre Colombet and Gabriel Le Magadure, violins; Mathieu Herzog, viola; and Raphaël Merlin, cello.

 The ensemble remained relatively little known until capturing first prize at the 2004 ARD International Competition in Munich.
 Groundbreaking as that was, the Quatuor Ebène added icing to the cake the following year with the 2005 Belmont Prize from the Forberg-Schneider Foundation.